 Dirk Dumortier is ALE’s Head of Business Development Smart-City and Healthcare in Asia Pacific (APAC).
 He is an experienced director having worked with healthcare, education, hospitality and government organizations in APAC to guide their digital transformation journeys.
 Dirk has also overseen the launch of ALE’s full cloud offering, and explored China’s market readiness for Communications Platform as a Service (CPaaS) in the healthcare industry.

 As a former Vice-President of Communications and Cloud sales leader in China, his experience has helped him develop extensive knowledge of end-to-end and converged solutions (network, communications, unified communications and collaboration, video, contact centre, cloud, on-demand, and XaaS models) as well as a deep understanding of regional challenges and requirements.

 CEO National e-Governance Division, CEO of Digital India

 Abhishek is one of India’s most senior tech officials, and leads India’s digital transformation efforts.
 He has been leading the Digital India programme, Prime Minister Modi’s flagship digital transformation initiative, since 2020.
 The programme is responsible for setting up the national digital ID program and increasing India’s digital literacy.

 He was also named President and CEO of the National e-Governance Division (NeGD) in November 2019.
 The division leads the implementation of e-government projects for various ministries.

-Johnny Plate, Minister of Communications and Information Technology, Indonesia
+Minister of Communications and Information Technology, Indonesia

 As Indonesia’s Minister of Communications and Information Technology, Plate formulates national policies in the field of communication and information technology.
 He oversees the ministry's ongoing programs to enhance Indonesia's ICT infrastructure, build the ICT capabilities of small businesses and citizens, and tackle the issue of fake news.